wp-plugins/gotmls/readme.txt

 * First BETA versions available for WordPress.

 == Upgrade Notice ==

+= 1.2.04.08 =
+Fixed option to exclude directories and added support for winblows servers using \ directory structures.

 = 1.2.04.04 =
 Fixed new definition updates to properly update the version number and added option to exclude directories.